SoftUni-Internal/interactive-content/EN/02-Rest-ServicesAnd-AJAX/04-GitHub-API.md

 For these examples, we need Postman.

-We need to get the label of a specific issue.
+We should get the label of a specific issue.

 To do that, we need to send a **GET** request to the following URL: `https://api.github.com/repos/softni/js-apps/issues/1/labels`.